omaramkotb22/DSN/README.md

 - To Compile the Smart Contracts Run in the root dierectory the following command:

-- For some reason, the most recent ethers does not work well with react-routers, for this I have to change from `ethers@6.0.2` to `ethers@5.7.2` when I need to run the React Application.
+- The most recent ethers does not work well with react-routers, for this I have to change from `ethers@6.0.2` to `ethers@5.7.2` when I need to run the React Application.

     ``` npx hardhat compile ```